 Sherlock Holmes also owes his existence to an Edinburgh citizen.
 Arthur Conan Doyle was born on Picardy Place, and he studied at the University of Edinburgh Medical School.
 There, he became acquainted with Dr. Joseph Bell, a brilliant and idiosyncratic doctor who became the inspiration for the famous Baker Street detective.
 Sherlock fans can visit the detective’s statue at Picardy Place and book a short course at the Royal Botanical Gardens of Edinburgh, where Conan Doyle once studied botany.

 1. Ian Rankin, whose Inspector Rebus novels are set in Edinburgh, was born in Fife.
 Rankin now lives in the city, and often attends local, literary events.

 2. “Trainspotting,” a collection of short stories made into a box office hit, is set in Leith, Edinburgh, and written by local Irvine Welsh.
 Sprint down Princes Street to recreate the iconic scene from the film version.

-Ranked by Time magazine in the top 100 contemporary English-language novels, The Prime of Miss Jean Brodie is written by Muriel Spark.
-Spark based the titular character on Christina Kay, who taught her at local high school James Gillespie’s School For Girls.
-The novel is also set in Edinburgh.
+3. Ranked by Time magazine as one of the top-100 contemporary English-language novels, “The Prime of Miss Jean Brodie” is written by Muriel Spark.
+Spark based Brodie on Christina Kay, a woman who taught at Spark’s high school—James Gillespie’s School for Girls.
+The novel is set in Edinburgh.

-Alexander McCall Smith, hailing from the area, is best known for his The No. 1 Ladies’ Detective Agency series; why not check out a few of the books from the National Library of Scotland, based in the Edinburgh Old Town?
+5. Alexander McCall Smith, hailing from the area, is best known for “The No. 1 Ladies’ Detective Agency” series.